 Teaching staff will tailor the delivery of the PSHCE curriculum to the needs of all their students, differentiating lesson plans where appropriate, to take account of the sensitivity and maturity of the students in their care.
-Teaching staff will take particular note of student information provided by the school's SEND co-ordinator.
+Teaching staff will take particular note of student information provided by the school's SEND co-ordinator and work collaboratively with other professionals including LSA's where they are involved.